psy0rz/zfs_autobackup/README.md

   --test                dont change anything, just show what would be done
                         (still does all read-only operations) --verbose             verbose output
-  --debug               debug output (shows commands that are executed, and
+  --debug               debug output (shows commands that are executed)
-                        aborts with a backtrace on the first error)

 When a filesystem fails, zfs_backup will continue and report the number of failures at that end.
 Also the exit code will indicate the number of failures.